superjamie/superjamie.github.io/_posts/2023-01-28-repeated-keypresses.md

 You can cycle through tabs with **Ctrl+Tab** and cycle backwards with **Ctrl+Shift+Tab**, but again this is a repeated keypress.

 Firefox (the superior browser) allows tab search in its awesomebar.
-Hit **Ctrl+l** to focus the address bar and start typing an open tab match.
+Hit **Ctrl+L** to focus the address bar and start typing an open tab match.
 You'll get an option "Switch to Tab", so press down and Enter and you're there!

 Firefox also allows you to map **Ctrl+Tab** to "switch to last tab", for easily moving back and forth between two tabs.
 In Preferences, this is "Ctrl+Tab cycles through tabs in recently used order".

 Chrome/Chromium doesn't have this as far as I can see.
 I don't use the Chromium family of browsers at all, so I don't know of an option there.
 Maybe there's an extension?
 Maybe you should use Firefox.

-Both browsers support **Ctrl*l** to focus the address bar where you can:
+Both browsers support this **Ctrl+L** to focus the address bar where you can:

 * Search with your default search engine: type a word and press **Enter**
 * Go to a .com domain: type the domain like "google" and press **Ctrl+Enter**

 Both browsers support searching in the current page with **Ctrl+f**.

 Firefox also supports finding clickable text with the **'** (single quote, next to semicolon in US layout) then **Enter** to follow the link.
-This is great for browsing text-heavy pages like [https://en.wikipedia.org/](Wikipedia).
+This is great for browsing text-heavy pages like [Wikipedia](https://www.wikipedia.org/).
 Try it now with **'wiki** in Firefox (the search is not case sensitive).

 Generally you should learn your browser keyboard shortcuts: